aeyobd/dwarfs/thesis/extra_density.md

 | Sextans I        | 3.42                  | 67.9                |
 | Crater II        | 1.93                  | 39.0                |

-Table: For each classical dwarf, the limiting radius $R_{\rm limit}$ in units of $R_h$ and arcminutes. $R_{\rm limit}$ represents where there no longer appears to be evidence of stars in *Gaia* using the nonparametric MCMC density profiles. {#tbl:mcmc_props short="The limiting radii of Gaia-derived density profiles"}
+Table: For each classical dwarf, the limiting radius $R_{\rm limit}$ in units of $R_h$ and arcminutes. $R_{\rm limit}$ represents where there is no longer evidence of *Gaia* members using the nonparametric MCMC density profiles. {#tbl:mcmc_props short="The limiting radii of Gaia-derived density profiles"}

-[@fig:mcmc_hists; @fig:mcmc_hists2] show the derived, MCMC density profiles as compared to J+24.
-In general, both methodologies are consistent.
+[@fig:mcmc_hists; @fig:mcmc_hists2] show the derived MCMC density profiles as compared to J+24.
+In general, both methodologies produce similar densities.
 However, J+24 tend to systematically overestimate faint densities and confidently derive densities where the MCMC model fails to derive a density estimate.

-In the outskirts of satellites, more background / foreground stars may have consistent PM and CMD properties than satellite members.
+In the outskirts of satellites, more background/foreground stars may have consistent PM and CMD properties than satellite members.
 Improperly estimating the satellite's density in this "background-limited" regime likely affects the inferred density of members.
 If the satellite's density is severely overestimated, then a J+24-like sample may select many additional background stars.
 The density of candidates would then be biased towards the assumed density.
 As J+24 only use a one or two-component density profile across the entire dwarf, the density profile is likely biased where the CMD+PM background dominates.
-The nonparametric MCMC model instead does not assume a local density, so should better represent the underlying satellite density.
+The nonparametric MCMC model instead does not assume a local density, so it should better represent the underlying satellite density.

 Antlia II represents an extreme example---J+24 and the non-parametric density model systematically disagree across the entire galaxy.
 Additionally, the piecewise model derives densities with larger uncertainties and over a smaller range than J+24.
 The methodological divergence here likely arises due to an extraordinary background/foreground of MW stars. *Gaia* data alone may be unable to properly constrain the density of such background-contaminated objects.